All administrators, staff, and faculty are a part of WCET’s organization-wide memberships and can participate in all WCET member benefits!

 WCET SAN is a membership organization open to individual institutions, partnerships, consortiums, systems and organizations.
 SAN’s mission is to navigate regulatory requirements for out-of-state post-secondary activities by working collaboratively.
 SAN provides access to experts, networking among members, well timed resource development, reciprocity advice, advocacy, discussions, training webcasts and workshops, face-to-face meetings, and monthly calls for member coordinators.

-The WCET Z Initiative connects institution-level Open Educational Resources (OER) champions, legislators, state systems of higher education, educational technologists, and national OER leaders.
-The Z Initiative is focused on research, practices, and policies promoting the adoption, implementation, scalability, and sustainability of open educational resources, Z Courses, and Z Degrees.
+The WCET OER Initiative connects institution-level Open Educational Resources (OER) champions, legislators, state systems of higher education, educational technologists, and national OER leaders.
+The OER Initiative is focused on research, practices, and policies promoting the adoption, implementation, scalability, and sustainability of open educational resources, Z-Courses, and Z-Degrees.